fatteneder/SVGMakie.jl/README.md

   `Makie.display(f; backend=SVGMakie)`.
 - [ ] Setup `save(filename, fig)`.
 Atm we always write to `/tmp/svgmakie.svg`.
 - [ ] Fix `text!` which shows nothing.
+- [ ] Optimize rastered mesh gradients, e.g. reduce the rasters size.
+- [ ] Convert `mwe/mwe_pts.jl` into unit tests.
+- [ ] Implement `AbstractPattern` using `<pattern>`.
+- [ ] Optimize `Mesh3d`: Atm we mesh all points, but it would be sufficient if we mesh only all points that are visible from the current projection.
+  This could be done by generating one big raster image with all zeros (transparent) pixels, then traverse the meshes in reverse z depth (back to front) and merge the `color_matrix` with the one of the current layer, where the latter's values are priotized.

 # Resources